Shankaranyeswarar temple, Tiruthalaichankadu

 Entrance

-The eastern gateway opens into the outer prakaram, where one encounters the Nandi mandapam and the balipeetam.
-The sanctum of the presiding deity, Shankaranyeswarar, stands on a slightly elevated platform.
-From the southern outer prakaram, a flight of steps ascends to a mandapam, which serves as the approach leading to the sanctum.
+The eastern entrance leads into the outer prakaram, where devotees are greeted by the Nandi Mandapam and the Bali Peetam.
+The sanctum of the presiding deity, Lord Sankaranyeeswarar, is situated on a slightly elevated platform.
+From the southern side of the outer prakaram, a flight of steps leads up to a mandapam, which serves as the approach to the sanctum.

 Presiding Deity (Moolavar Sannidhi)

-The presiding deity Shankaranyeswarar (also known as Sangarunaadeswarar) graces devotees with the unique feature of hair-like pores visible during gingelly oil abhishekam.
-Winthin the pathway around the sanctum, one can see sculptural representations of Sri Chandikeswarar, Mahavishnu, Sri Juraharar, Sri Rama with Sita, and the four Nayanmars.
+The presiding deity, Sankaranyeeswarar (also known as Sangarunaadeswarar), manifests as a Swayambhu Lingam distinguished by the rare appearance of fine hair-like pores that become visible during the gingelly oil abhishekam.
+Within the circumambulatory passage around the sanctum, devotees can also behold sculptural representations of Sri Chandikeswarar, Maha Vishnu, Sri Juraharar, Sri Rama with Sita, and the four great Saiva saints (Nalvar).

 Other Sannidhis

-A sannidhi for Vinayaka in the southern outer prakaram, A sannidhi for Muruga in the western outer prakaram, and a separate sannidhi for Chandikeswarar in the northern outer prakaram.
-In the eastern outer prakaram, on the right side, is the sannidhi of Goddess Soundaranayaki, facing south.
-Just outside the entrance to the Goddess’s sanctum, to the left, is a separate sannidhi for Bhuvaneshwari.
+The southern outer prakaram houses a separate sannidhi for Vinayaka, while the western outer prakaram contains the sannidhi of Muruga.
+A separate sannidhi for Sri Chandikeswarar is located in the northern outer prakaram.
+On the eastern side of the outer prakaram, to the right, stands the south-facing sannidhi of Goddess Soundaranayaki.
+Just outside the entrance to the Goddess's sanctum, on the left, is a separate sannidhi dedicated to Goddess Bhuvaneshwari.

 Sacred Theertham